torvalds/linux/Documentation/locking/locktypes.rst

 necessary to carefully evaluate the safety of unlock() as well as of try_lock().
 Furthermore, it is also necessary to evaluate the debugging versions of these primitives.
-In short, don't acquire sleeping locks from other contexts unless there is no other option.
+In short, don't acquire sleeping locks from other contexts unless there is anal other option.

 Sleeping lock types: